curt-matthews/RHTE_2018/README.md

 # Additional Requirements:

+## TL;DR - Assign an email address to the admin user.

 *   Each user, including the admin user, making provisioning requests must have an email address configured.
 Provisioning requests will fail if initiated by any user without a configured email address.
 The [General Configuration](https://access.redhat.com/documentation/en-us/red_hat_cloudforms/4.5/html/general_configuration/configuration) document explains the process of creating users and editing users.

 # Configure Providers: